Categories

 We, being many, are one body, for we all share in the one bread.

-While the People receive Communion the Choir sings
+Whilst the people receive communion, the Choir sings

 Let us pray.